 The cuisine of Barcelona is typically Mediterranean, using fresh vegetables, breads, pasta, legumes, olive oils, and wine.
 Fish and pork are popular meats in Catalonian cooking.

 Barcelona is a tourist city, so you will get crime in the tourist areas, such as pickpocketing, or taking your phone off a table.
 In the quieter residential areas, however, it is safe to walk the streets, even at night.
+But as always, you should remember to stay cautious and observant.

 Entertainment in Barcelona